 Martin Otter, Michael Sielemann and Francesco Casella proposed homotopy.
 Michael Sielemann demonstrated with benchmark problems that non-linear solvers are not able to solve reliably initialization problems and that the homotopy operator is therefore needed.
-He provided a prototype implementation of homotopy and demonstrated its use on a vehicle dynamics example.
-Utilizing the prototype implementation, Francesco Casella demonstrated with a model of a thermal power plant with 390 iteration variables of the initialization problem, that an appropriate usage of homotopy allows to reliably initialize the system without providing guess values for the iteration variables.
-This was a strong indication that homotopy will indeed improve initialization in Modelica significantly.
+He provided a prototype implementation of the homotopy-operator and demonstrated its use on a vehicle dynamics example.
+Utilizing the prototype implementation, Francesco Casella demonstrated with a model of a thermal power plant with 390 iteration variables of the initialization problem, that an appropriate usage of the homotopy operator allows the system to reliably initialized without providing guess values for the iteration variables.
+This was a strong indication that the homotopy operator will indeed improve initialization in Modelica significantly.